unknownv2/CoreHook.Host/README.md

 # Credits

 The `coreload` project is based on the [core-setup](https://github.com/dotnet/core-setup/) host which supports parsing the `.deps.json` and `runtimeconfig.json` application configuration files.
+Most of the code for this library is borrowed from [the corehost source](https://github.com/dotnet/core-setup/tree/master/src/corehost).

 ## References
 * [.NET Core Hosting Sample](https://github.com/dotnet/samples/tree/master/core/hosting)